brimigs/cash-app-guide/README.md

 - `Devnet` is a public test network provided by Solana that more closely resembles mainnet.
 It operates with a broader set of validators and easily enables testing CPIs, oracles, and wallet services.
 - `Localnet` is a private instance of the Solana blockchain running locally on your machine.
 It enables more control of the environment but doesn't completely mimic real-world conditions of the blockchain.

-In the next section of this guide, you will need your program deployed to localnet to run your anchor test suite, so deploy to localnet now.
+In the next section of this guide, you'll need the program deployed to localnet to run the anchor test suite, so deploy to localnet now.

 Navigate to `cash-app-clone/cash-app` in your terminal.